cjgammon/SnapSVG-Animator/README.md

 - Mac OS: ```./Contents/MacOS/ExManCmd --install myaddon.zxp```
 - Windows: ```ExManCmd.exe /install myaddon.zxp```

-Once it is installed you can create a new 'SnapPlatform' document and publish like normal.
+Once it is installed you can create a new 'SnapSVGAnimator' document and publish like normal.

 ##More Info
 ####Installing Plug-Ins